meshplay/meshplay/docs/pages/installation/minikube.md

 ## Post-Installation Steps

-Optionally, you can verify the health of your Meshery deployment, using <a href='/reference/mesheryctl/system/check'>mesheryctl system check</a>.
+Optionally, you can verify the health of your Meshplay deployment, using <a href='/reference/meshplayctl/system/check'>meshplayctl system check</a>.

-You're ready to use Meshery!
-Open your browser and navigate to the Meshery UI.
+You're ready to use Meshplay!
+Open your browser and navigate to the Meshplay UI.

-{% include_cached installation/accessing-meshery-ui.md %}
+{% include_cached installation/accessing-meshplay-ui.md %}

-{% include related-discussions.html tag="meshery" %}
+{% include related-discussions.html tag="meshplay" %}